-JAPANESE 2 (Y) #0426
+JAPANESE 2 (Y)

-1; interest ir e C or better in n Japanese language
+PREREQUISITE: Grade C or better in Japanese 1; interest in Japanese language and culture.

-SCHOOL ORHS GRADES 10-12 CREDIT 5 units per
+SCHOOL ORHS CREDIT 5 units per semester 2011162161

-orano 10 12 semester Meets UC Requireme nt: "e"

-Japanese 2 continues to develop the four skills of communication (listening, speaking, reading and writing) and further deepens student knowledge of the Japanesespeaking world.
+Japanese 2 continues to develop the four skills of communication (listening, speaking, reading and writing) and further deepens student knowledge of the Japanese-speaking world.
 Students are provided language-use activities that enable them to function in common daily settings for which they have rehearsed; understand learned words and phrases in unfamiliar texts (oral/written) and produce learned words and phrases; deal with discrete elements of life; comprehend and produce memorized material orally and in writing; and comprehend and be understood by sympathetic Japanese speakers.

-JAPANESE 3 (Y) #0427 PREREQUISITE: Grade C or better in Japanese 2 and approval of teacher; interest in Japanese language and culture.
-SCHOOL ORHS GRADES 11-12 CREDIT 5 units per semester Meets UC Requirement: "e"
+JAPANESE 3 (Y)

+PREREQUISITE: Grade C or better in Japanese 2 and approval of teacher; interest in Japanese language and culture.

+in dapanede language and daltare.
+SCHOOL ORHS GRADES 11-12 CREDIT 5 units per semester

 Japanese 3 continues to develop the four skills of communication (listening, speaking, reading and writing) and further deepens student knowledge of the Japanesespeaking world.
-Japanese is the primary language of classroom communication and instruction.
-Students are provided language-use activities that enable them to function in most informal and some formal settings; understand the main ideas and most supporting details in concrete and factual texts (oral/written), and produce paragraph-level discourse, simple narration, description, and explanation; deal with topics related to the external environment; comprehend and produce oral/written paragraphs; and comprehend and be understood by sympathetic Japanese speakers.
+Japanese is the primary language of classroom communication and Students instruction. are provided language-use activities that enable them to function in most informal and some formal settings; understand the main ideas and most supporting details in concrete and factual texts (oral/written), and produce paragraph-level discourse, simple narration, description, and explanation; deal with topics related to the external environment; comprehend and produce oral/written paragraphs; and comprehend and be understood by sympathetic Japanese speakers.

-JAPANESE 4 (Y) #0428 PREREQUISITE: Grade C or better in Japanese 3.
-SCHOOL ORHS GRADES 12 CREDIT 5 units per semester Meets UC Requirement: "e"
+PREREQUISITE: Grade C or better in Japanese 3.

+SCHOOL GRADES CREDIT 5 units per semester

 Japanese 4 continues to develop the four skills of communication (listening, speaking, reading and writing) and further deepens student knowledge of cultures of the Japanese-speaking world.
 Grammar from levels 1 to 3 is reviewed.
-Japanese is the primary language of classroom communication and instruction.
+Japanese is the classroom primary language of communication and instruction.
 Students are provided language-use activities that enable them to function in informal and most formal settings; understand the main ideas and supporting details in concrete, factual, and some abstract texts (oral/written), and produce language beyond the paragraph, simple narration, description, and explanation; deal with topics related to the external environment; comprehend and produce oral/written paragraphs and essays; and comprehend and be understood by sympathetic Japanese speakers.

-SPANISH FOR HERITAGE
+SPANISH FOR HERITAGE LEARNERS 1

+ELAKITEKO I πυ+31

-LEARNERS 1 #0437 PREREQUISITE: T approval. eacher of c ounselor SCHOOL EDHS GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "c"
+PREREQUISITE: T approval. eacher of c ounselor

+CREDIT 5 units per semester

+Meets UC Requirement: "e"